-We examine all available evidence to help you pursue the compensation that you deserve.
+We examine all available evidence to help you pursue the compensation you deserve.
 We can work to recover compensation for past medical expenses you have incurred.
-We can also help you make a claim for future medical expenses that you are likely to incur.
+We can also help you claim future medical expenses that you are likely to incur.

 Our attorneys understand how burns can affect you both physically and emotionally.
 We have empathy for all of our clients who have faced such a difficult life event, and we want to help them by securing the compensation they need and deserve to cope with this drastic shift.

 We will work tirelessly to get you fully and fairly compensated for any burn injuries you have suffered.
-Our goal is for every client to be satisfied with the services we provide.
-Call us today
+Our goal is for every client to be satisfied with our services.